porsager/bss/README.md

 })
 ```

-Creates the following in the dom.
+Creates the following in the dom, which toggles the style attribute on click.
 ``` html

 <style>